 Library meeting spaces are created with the intention being made available to the community, and NaNo events ensure that the facilities are well used.
 NaNo Municipal Liaisons and participants are enormously appreciative of being able to use the library as a venue for their events, and participants treat the facilities respectfully.

 NaNo events can start small and grow over time.
 A single branch played host to NaNo events during the first year of the library’s involvement; since then we have expanded NaNo programs so that they are offered at multiple branches all over the city.
-Each of our sixteen locations has its own user population … and offering NaNo programs at multiple branches means reaching new and different groups of aspiring authors.
+Each of our sixteen locations has its own user population… and offering NaNo programs at multiple branches means reaching new groups of aspiring authors.

 And what kinds of events can a library expect to host?
 The only limits are your Municipal Liaison’s imagination and stamina, and your comfort level.
 Successful programs at my library and system include write-ins; drop-in events; parties; and even an all-night launch/writing event which attracted 41 people and ultimately lasted for 19 hours.
 In 2008, our smallest NaNo event attracted 17 people, which is remarkable for any library program with an audience other than young children.
 The average attendance at library-hosted events in 2008 was 32 people.

 Would I provide space for NaNo events in future?
 You bet – and I would recommend that any other public library do the same.
 The benefits to both partners are enormous and the library’s investment of time and energy, particularly with an enthusiastic Municipal Liaison, is minimal.”